MPh-py/MPh/docs/limitations.md

 and MacOS.
 The code that identifies installed Comsol versions and locates the executables would have to be adapted to support the other operating systems.
 This is not particularly difficult for someone with access to a test environment.
-Contributions [on Github][mph-repo] are welcome.
+Contributions or even just suggestions [on GitHub][mph-repo] are welcome.

 The API is intentionally scope-limited to automating the simulation workflow, such as running parameter sweeps or optimization routines